alantech/iasql/site/docs/fargate-tutorials/prisma.md

 SELECT iasql_commit();
 ```

 The `iasql_begin()` and `iasql_commit()` functions are IaSQL RPCs that are used to start and then end a transaction.
-We use those two functions to push changes to the cloud.
+We use those two functions to bundle changes to be pushed to the cloud immediately.
+If you don't wrap the changes in a transaction, they'll be applied to the cloud in an eventually-consistent way.

 If the function call is successful, it will return a virtual table with a record for each cloud resource that has been created, deleted or updated.